Skip to main content

 You can publish in any of the transformative journals in the PsyJOURNALS portfolio.
 For more information on the titles, the submission process, and author guidelines, please visit the respective journal pages.

-Here you can download the list of participating institutions for 2025.
+Here you can download the list of participating institutions in Germany and Switzerland for 2026.
 Please note that these lists are subject to change/update.

 If you are a "Corresponding Author" from a participating institution, submit the article to one of our journals, and the manuscript is accepted for publication, you can publish the article Open Access under the agreement.